fabilab/cell_atlas_approximations_API/docs/source/rest/index.rst

 **Parameters**:
   - ``organism``: The organism of interest.
 Must be one of the available ones as returned by ``organisms``.
   - ``organ``: The organ of interest.
 Must be among the available ones for the chosen organism.
+Either this or the ``celltype`` parameter are required and you cannot specify both.
+  - ``celltype``: The cell type of interest.
+Must be present in at least one organ.
+Either this or the ``organ`` parameter are required and you cannot specify both.
   - ``features``: A list of features (e.g. genes) for which the average measurement in the atlas is requested.
   - ``measurement_type`` (optional, default ``gene_expresion``): What kind of measurement to query about.

 **Returns**: A dict with the following key-value pairs:
   - ``measurement_type``: The measurement type selected.
   - ``organism``: The organism chosen (this confirms it exists in the database).
-  - ``organ``: The organ chosen.
   - ``features``: The features requested.
 Any spelling correction is included here.
-  - ``celltypes``: A list containing all celltypes from any of the chosen organ.
   - ``average``: The average measurement (e.g. gene expression) for each cell type and feature.
   - ``unit``: The unit of measurement for this measurement type.

+If the ``organ`` parameter was specified, the dict also has the following key-value pairs:
+  - ``organ``: The organ chosen.
+  - ``celltypes``: A list containing all celltypes from any of the chosen organ.

+If the ``celltype`` parameter was specified instead, the dict also has the following key-value pairs:
+  - ``celltype``: The cell type chosen.
+  - ``organs``: The organs containing the chosen cell type.

 Fraction of cells with signal
 +++++++++++++++++++++++++++++